fashionliteracy/fashionliteracy/_posts/2020-10-03-an-introduction-to-design-thinking:-a-beginners-guide.md

 Due to the nonlinear, iterative, and flexible nature of the design thinking process, It is possible to integrate design thinking into existing processes in any business.
+In a design led thinking process, businesses reap many benefits.
-Some of the obvious benefits of incorporating design thinking into a business are given below.
+Some of those benefits are given below.

 **1. Reduced time to Market** - It is due to its emphasis on solution finding and